‘No ambiguity’: Takeaways from Ukraine transcripts

 And then Sondland got “testy” with her, she told lawmakers.

-When she asked Sondland who said he was in charge of Ukraine, he said the president.
+When she asked Sondland who was in charge of Ukraine, he said the president.
 “Well, that shut me up, because you can’t really argue with that,” she said.

 She described Sondland as someone who was frequently around the White House under unclear circumstances.